 - Latch lockable, UV-resistant door

 DisplayGifts make a second appearance on our list with their larger variation to accommodate 110 balls.
 This golf ball display case with a glass door is handcrafted from solid beech wood, and you can choose from multiple finish options depending on your preference.
-Its interior has a green felt padding that makes each distinct ball stand out.
-Like its younger 49-ball sibling, this has dimples on its rows to prevent the balls from rolling.
+Its interior has a green felt padding, making each distinct ball stand out.
+Like its younger 49-ball sibling, this golf ball collection case has dimples on its rows to prevent the balls from rolling.

 A UV light-protected acrylic cover ensures you won’t need to worry about dust or yellowing balls.
-It comes fully assembled and can either be a stand-alone piece or hung on the wall.
+It comes fully assembled and can be a stand-alone piece or hung on the wall.
 This is one of the best options for collectors or clubhouses looking for a huge storage case for their balls.
+In fact, it’s the best golf ball display case for large golf balls display cases.

 What to Consider When Buying a Golf Ball Display Rack